Nuggets clinch playoff berth with 122-109 rout of Grizzlies - KRDO

 AP Sports Writer

-DENVER (AP) — The Denver Nuggets clinched a playoff berth Thursday night with a 122-109 win over the Memphis Grizzlies behind 35 points from Nikola Jokic and 22 from Aaron Gordon.
+DENVER (AP) — Nikola Jokic made history on the night his Denver Nuggets clinched a fourth consecutive playoff berth with a 122-109 victory over the Memphis Grizzlies.

+Jokic became the first player in NBA history with 2,000 points, 1,000 rebounds and 500 assists in a season.

+He had 35 points, 16 rebounds, six assists and five steals Thursday night.

-Jokic took an inadvertent elbow from Jaren Jackson Jr. to the right forehead and temple that drew blood in the opening minute and he went to the sideline for treatment.
+Jokic’s big night came after taking an inadvertent elbow from Jaren Jackson Jr. to the right forehead and temple that drew blood in the opening minute.

-After having to retreat to the bench a second time, Jokic donned a red headband for the remainder of the game as he helped the Nuggets (48-33) overcome a shaky start to avoid a season sweep at the hands of the Grizzlies.
+After having to retreat to the bench twice to stop the bleeding, Jokic donned a red headband for the remainder of the game as he helped the Nuggets (48-33) overcome a shaky start to avoid a season sweep at the hands of the Grizzlies.

+“The MVP isn’t even a competition,” Nuggets coach Michael Malone declared afterward.
+“There’s other great players.
+I’m not saying they’re not great players.
+But what Nikola Jokic has done this year — with this team — everything we’ve had to go through, is just incredible.

-The Nuggets clinched a top-six spot in the Western Conference playoffs and avoided the four-team play-in.
+Despite missing stars Jamal Murray and Kevin Porter Jr., the Nuggets clinched a top-six spot in the Western Conference playoffs and avoided the four-team play-in thanks to another outstanding performance from the reigning MVP.

 They can still win the Northwest Division with a victory Sunday night against the Lakers and two losses by the Utah Jazz (48-32), who finish up against Phoenix and Portland.